-Alfi's other Chinese manufacturer, Mischa, prefers a cartridge from Sedal S.L.U., a company chartered in Spain, but manufacturing in China.
+Alfi's other Chinese manufacturer, Mischa, prefers a cartridge from Sedal S.L.U., a company chartered in Spain but manufacturing in China.
 The Sedal cartridge is a favorite of Chinese manufacturers making faucets for the European and North American markets.
 We judge it to be a good cartridge that should give reliable service for many years.
 However, if you have a choice, opt for a Kerox cartridge.

-Alfi's wholesale websites, Alfi Trade and Alfi Brand are designed roughly the same way.
+Alfi's wholesale websites, Alfi Trade and Alfi Brand are designed in roughly the same way.
 Navigation used to be a little mysterious until you realized that the key was the link to "Menu" displayed unobtrusively about a third of the way down the page, which opened up the site's navigation links.
 Once you figured this out, navigation became generally intuitive.
 The menu has now been moved to the top of the page, which makes the whole process more obvious.
 Site search is effective and individual faucets are easy to find.

 BlueBath.com is Alfi's retail site and its navigation is more traditional, with a menu bar across the top of the page.
-The site is a sanitary wares retail store selling Alfi Brand products along with a assortment of inexpensive faucets from other importers of Chinese and Taiwanese faucets and some good to excellent faucets from major brands such as lesser know but reputable companies.
+The site is a sanitary wares retail store selling Alfi Brand products along with an assortment of inexpensive faucets from other importers of Chinese and Taiwanese faucets and some good to excellent faucets from major brands such as lesser know but reputable companies.

-Alfi also sells its Alfi brand faucets at web sites that host small business such as Amazon and Wayfair.
-There are serious problems with these on-line hosting sites.
+Alfi also sells its Alfi brand faucets at websites that host small business such as Amazon and Wayfair.
+There are serious problems with these online hosting sites.
 All of them sell black- and gray-market faucets that have not been certified safe, reliable and lead-free to North American standards.
 Such faucets are illegal to sell in the U.S. and in most of Canada.

 Despite the promises made by these sites to protect customers by refusing to sell contraband products, they do not do much to investigate the legality of faucets and protect customers against the sale of potentially dangerous illegal faucets.